The Hungry Ghost

 The Hungry Ghost is an adventure story for middle-grade readers, set in the real world with fantasy elements.
 At its heart is a mystery and a deep love of family—both the living and those we have lost.

 Anna Morrison has designed the stunning cover for Pushkin Press, and I love it just as much as the cover she made for The Missing Barbegazi.

-You can order The Hungry Ghost at your local bookshop or by using one of the links below.
+You can buy The Hungry Ghost at your local bookshop or here: